- The application asks whether you are applying for licensure as a Broker or an Associate Broker.

 Additional Requirement for Applicants for a Reciprocal License

-If you are applying for a reciprocal license, you must provide the following in addition to the items listed in Requirements for All Applicants section above:
+If you are applying for a reciprocal license, the following is required in addition to the items in Requirements for All Applicants section above:

 - Submit the original score report that you received from Pearson VUE when you passed the Delaware law portion of the broker’s examination.